 One is vegan, the other isn’t

 No prizes for guessing this one.
 Of course, oyster sauce is the non-vegan one.
 As the name suggests, it is made by a reduction of boiled oysters.
-To this reduction, salt, sugar, and soy proteins, and thickening agents (depends on the brand) are added for flavor.
+To this reduction, salt, sugar, soy proteins, and thickening agents (depending on the brand) are added for flavor.
 Though it is made with shellfish, let’s not compare it with fish sauce.
 Surprisingly, the oyster sauce doesn’t taste fishy at all.
 But what it has is a briny flavor that tastes like the ocean.
 This taste is different from that of plain salt, it is more subtle.
 You have to taste it to know it.

 Good news for all the vegetarians and vegans who are reading this – hoisin sauce is pure vegetarian.
 The main ingredient in this sauce is soybeans.
 Salt, sugar, garlic, sesame seeds, chile peppers, and other spices (varies depending on the brand) are added to it to give it a strong flavor.
 It is part sweet and part tangy.
 As is known, Asian cuisine usually includes a lot of seafood or seafood extracts.
 So, to have a vegan option that brings in the taste of your favorite Chinese takeout is a miracle.
 It’s nice to have this stocked in your fridge as it is a more inclusive sauce.